 Create Visual Impact with Containers

-When working with particularly challenging shade conditions, containers offer tremendous flexibility.
-“A collection of containers can also be used to add interest to a shady area,” suggests the expert from Design My Garden.
+When working with particularly challenging shade conditions, containers offer tremendous flexibility, and garden advisors often suggest that a collection of containers is an effective way to add interest to these areas.

 Consider these container strategies for shade: